alanahr/personal_sample_repo/README.md

 - *Very* basic Garmin/workout file ingestion & display (.tcx and .xml)
 - and more...

 And all this required the usage of a _lot_ of libraries like rrule (and pytz and other calendar/time-related libraries), SQLAlchemy, requests, nltk (for text analysis), plotly (for visualization), selenium (for browser automation/testing), ssh + paramiko (for connecting to external resources, tunnels, etc.), networkx (for graphs), beautiful soup (for saving/parsing html), pandas + numpy and related for working with various data formats, grouping, etc., celery for long-running/async jobs, etc. It got out of hand.
 I also worked with .json, .txt, .xml, .csv, and .xlsx files amongst others.
-I also had some jupyter notebooks in there, sphinx docs, some terraform, etc...
+I also had some jupyter notebooks in there, sphinx docs, some terraform, etc. In addition, database migration started being a big thing.

 ## Tool Features
 ### Manage a generic set of "entries" with multiple relationships